erikeldridge/item-network/README.md

 ## To do

 - hide stream headers if stream is empty
-- add like button to comment page
 - add layout to create item page
 - replace "bookmarks" with recent searches
 - add "pin/like/save" btn to recent searches page
 - generate name for search on server, eg comments?owner_id=1 --> {name:'comments by [user-1]', results:[...]}
 - show reply prompt if no replies
 - conditionally add "items created by user" to user show page
-- merge comment and activity streams on user show page
-- add link to /groups to bookmarks
 - enable group creation
 - enable membership creation
 - gracefully handle deleted items,comments,users, and groups
-- create separate notifications stream (once we have private messages)
 - allow user to sign in w/ twitter
 - update comment search to use "by" for owner_id, and "mentioning" for search by mention
 - create context-aware comment box on each item,user,comment,group page